Mental Health Program

 ‘ASHA’ (Love & Care during Crisis), HBT’s mental health initiative provides psychosocial support to meet the psychological and social needs of individuals, families and communities.
 The psychotherapy model considers hopelessness to be the strongest contributing factor to suicidal ideation, and a large part of crisis intervention and post crisis counseling aims to restore hope.

-The global pandemic COVID-19 and further lock down made people staying home away from families (those who couldn’t go back home), lack of social contacts and with loss of livelihoods which resulted in mental stress and trauma.
+The global pandemic COVID-19 and further lock down made people staying away from families (those who couldn’t go back home), lack of social contacts and loss of livelihoods a cause for mental stress and trauma.

 COVID-19 pandemic has caused stress and have impacted the well-being of frontline workers.
 They are experiencing higher than normal levels of occupational stress resulting in a range of associated consequences.
 Through standardized internationally adopted psycho-social assessment tool, the front line worker’s mental condition is assessed and accordingly the counseling support is provided.